-Overview of "Web Accessibility for Older Users: A Literature Review"

-Quick link: Web Accessibility for Older Users: A Literature Review
+“Web Accessibility for Older Users: A Literature Review” Overview

 Introduction

 Web Accessibility for Older Users: A Literature Review analyzes guidelines, professional articles, and scientific literature on the requirements of people with Web accessibility needs related to ageing.

-The focus of the Literature Review is particularly on Europe, yet it also includes research outside of Europe and most of the findings apply internationally.
+The focus of the Literature Review is particularly on Europe, but also includes research outside of Europe.
+Most of the findings apply internationally.

-The Literature Review is a deliverable of the WAI-AGE Project; a project that focuses on education and outreach regarding the requirements of people with Web accessibility needs related to ageing.

 Who the Literature Review is for

 The purpose of the Literature Review is to inform education and outreach to better promote accessibility solutions for older Web users, and potentially develop profiles or extensions to WAI guidelines.

 The Literature Review itself is primarily for researchers and academics.
-However, the outcomes from the Literature Review will be used to develop resources for users, industry, and others.
+However, the outcomes of the Literature Review will be used to develop resources for users, industry, and others.

 What is in the Literature Review